-Summertime pool dwellers, fierce baseball games and after-school programs have long had a home at Rosewood Park.
+Summertime pool dwellers, esge-of-your-seat baseball games and after-school programs have long had a home at Rosewood Park.
 Additionally, if the shade trees, picnic tables and stone walls could talk, they’d tell a story of community more than 90 years in the making.

 Situated two miles northeast of downtown Austin, this 13.9-acre park was established in 1929 as Austin’s first public space for African Americans.
 A year prior to the creation of the park, a city plan by Dallas-based consulting firm Koch & Fowler institutionalized racial segregation by designating a “Negro District.”
 As Austin’s African American population was largely concentrated in the area on the northeast edge of the city, the neighborhood became this district.